 Also, neither will tarnish, both are hypoallergenic and both will remain white forever.

-7. Fabrication of Platinum and Palladium Wedding Rings
+7. Pricing of Platinum and Palladium Wedding Rings

 Anything that can be made into platinum can also be made into palladium, or gold for that matter.

-The most ethical wedding and engagement ring are made from Fairtrade precious metals.
-Several years ago, Fairtrade eco-platinum was coming out of the Ore Verde mine in Columbia but that mine has closed down.
-Only very small amounts of platinum are being processed as byproducts from Fairtrade gold mining and this material is not available.
+The most ethical wedding and engagement ring are made from certified Fairtrade precious metals.
+Several years ago, Fairtrade eco-platinum was coming out of the Ore Verde mine in Colombia, but that mine has closed down.
+Only very small amounts of platinum are being processed as byproducts from Fairtrade Gold mining, and this material is not available.

-The best option for anyone who cares about mining issues is to purchase a palladium or platinum wedding ring made of recycled metal.
-Using recycled metals does not mitigate the terrible damage from mining, but it is still better than buying newly mined metals on the open market.
+One option for those who cares about mining issues is to purchase a palladium or platinum wedding ring made of recycled metal.
+But in context to ethical sourcing, this option doesn’t really make much of a difference.
+Using recycled metals does not mitigate the terrible damage from mining that occurs at present.
+Learn more about why that is here.